Sweet Bean Paste

 4. Heat a non-stick pan over medium-low heat and lightly oil it.

-5. Pour a small amount of batter into the pan to form a 4-inch pancake.
-Cook until bubbles form, then flip and cook until golden.
+5. Pour a small amount of batter to form a 4-inch pancake.
+Cook until bubbles form, flip, and cook until golden.

-6. Repeat with the remaining batter, adding more oil to the pan as needed.
+6. Repeat with remaining batter, adding oil as needed.

 Previous